This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Phase Comparator”.

 Explanation: Azimuth and Elevation are two look angles of any antenna.
 So any antenna can be adjusted by adjusting these two angles properly.

 Explanation: Power of a transmitter that is radiated from an isotropic antenna will have a uniform power density in all direction.
+An isotropic antenna is an ideal antenna that radiates its power uniformly in all directions.
+There is no actual physical isotropic antenna.
+However, an isotropic antenna is often used as a reference antenna for the antenna gain.
 The power density at any distance ‘R’ for an isotropic antenna is equal to Pt/4πR2.

 4. PCS stands for ________